Eloping vs Weddings; A Direct Comparison

 Choosing where to elope is often the most overwhelming part of the process.
 Our world is filled with so many beautiful places, and since it’s possibly just the two of you and a few potential guests, you have the entire world to choose from!

 I always suggest starting to figure out where you want to elope by narrowing down what you want.
 First, do you or your guests have any needs to take into consideration?
-Take those into account when deciding on how far you’d like to travel, the time of year, and weather you’re hoping to elope in.
+Take those into account when deciding on how far you’d like to travel, the time of year, and the weather you’re hoping to elope in.
 From there you can find places that match your criteria.
 Bonus if you’d be interested in honeymooning nearby as well!

 I often warn couples that their first look on their wedding day will likely be the only moment they share alone on their wedding day.
 You’ll spend the rest of your day taking photos with your bridal party and families, and then be on to the ceremony and reception activities.
 Timelines are often tight and usually run behind, so schedule in gaps of time to take the stress off running late.